GenomeDK/genomedk-docs/content/docs/hardware.md

 # Storage

-Data may be located either on our NFS servers or on fast storage, our 23 PB BeeGFS distributed file system (fast storage).
+Data may be located either on our NFS servers or on faststorage, our BeeGFS distributed file system.

 Home folders are located on NFS.
 Project folders are located on fast storage.
-Fast storage is reserved for large data files involved in I/O intensive computations.

-NFS can deliver read/write performance of up to 700MB/s, while fast storage can reach an aggregated read/write performance of more than 45 GB/s.
+Project folders are stored on faststorage which can reach an aggregated read/write performance of more than 100 GB/s.

 # Backup